JPCodeCraft/AlbionFreeMarketTutorials/tutorials/flipper/FlipperTutorial.md

 ### How are flips found?

 - Flips are found by comparing every single market order that goes to AODP's database.
 - Albion Free Market holds sell orders for 60 minutes and buy orders for 30 minutes.
-This is done to reduce the number of _false positives_, where the system might think an order is available but in fact it's already been consumed ingame.
+This is done to reduce the number of _false positives_, where the system might think an order is available but in fact it's already been consumed in game.

 ### What does it mean to consume a flip?